Gyanvapi mosque case: Varanasi district court to decide on priority of applications tomorrow

 On May 16, the trial court directed district officials to seal a part of the mosque where a shivling was claimed to have been found.

-However, the mosque committee claimed that the object is not a shivling, but a part of a stone fountain in the mosque’s wazu khana, or ablution tank.
+However, the mosque committee claimed that the object is not a shivling, but a part of a stone fountain in the mosque’s wuzu khana, or ablution tank.